 Step two: play with that starter army for a bit, in small games, using the rules for different Chapters in turn.
 Get a feel for what playstyle you most enjoy – do you like picking a strong defensive position, layering on buffs, and taking out enemies from range?
 Do you like quickly advancing, charging, and slashing enemies up in melee?
 Do you just really like Dreadnoughts?
 Learn what kind of Space Marine player you are.

-Step three: Invest into whichever playstyle (and, if it feels right for you, an appropriate lore-accurate chapter) you found you liked best, and slowly build your army around its core strategy, adding new models that you like the look of, and which you think would play well in your list.
+Step three: Invest into whichever playstyle (and, if it feels right for you, an appropriate lore-accurate chapter) you liked best, and slowly build your army around its core strategy, adding new models that you like the look of, and which you think would play well in your list.